Facebook Pixel Code

 How is muscle tension dysphonia treated?

 Due to the typically healthy appearance of the patient’s vocal folds in true MTD, voice therapy is always the first choice for treating this disorder and will likely be accompanied by laryngeal/neck massage.
-In most severe cases, the aid of physical therapy or full body massage specialists and possibly other forms of therapy may be recommended.
+In most severe cases, the aid of physical therapy or massage specialists and possibly other forms of therapy may be recommended.
 Medical or surgical management should not be necessary for MTD.

 Puberphonia